finance

 1. Pre-Investors

-Pre-Investors are those individuals who haven’t started investing.
+Pre-investors are those individuals who haven’t started investing.
 He may lack financial consciousness or awareness, which could change the direction of their lives.
 They are very little concerned about investing.
 Likewise, there’s little savings or investment to exhibit.
-“Consumption needs” rules the pre-investor financial world, which doesn’t prioritize savings and investment.
-These investors spend most of their entire income to cover monthly expenses with no money left for savings.
+“Consumption needs” rule the pre-investor financial world, which doesn’t prioritize savings and investment.
+These investors spend most of their entire income to cover monthly expenses, with no money left for savings.
 However, it is possible to transform this mindset of pre-investor entirely during this stage.

 2. Passive Investors

 Passive investors are ready to leap into investing with low maintenance costs.
 It is the most common starting point for financial security, mainly supported by financial institutions, educational services, and websites.
 They often prefer to invest for an extended period and adopt a buy-and-hold strategy.
-Generally, They depend on experts like brokers, money managers, and financial planners for their investment strategy since they lack the required knowledge and skill.
-These types of investors usually buy and hold security (mutual fund, stock, real estate) at retail price for a more extended period with minimal trading in the market.
-Unlike active investors, since they ignore market fluctuations/setbacks, they may not expect profit from short-term gains.
-Index investing (Index ETF and index managed fund) is a typical example of passive investing.
+Generally, they depend on experts like brokers, money managers, and financial planners for their investment strategy since they lack the required knowledge and skills.
+These types of investors usually buy and hold securities (mutual funds, stocks, and real estate) at retail prices for a longer period with minimal trading in the market.
+Unlike active investors, since they ignore market fluctuations and setbacks, they may not expect to profit from short-term gains.
+Index investing (index ETF and index managed fund) is a typical example of passive investing.

 3. Active-Investors